jonathanmuth/NavExercise/README.md

 # Huge Navigation Exercise

+as completed by [@jonathanmuth](http://twitter.com/jonathanmuth "@jonathanmuth") between February 17th 2015 and February 23rd 2015.

+## Tech Stack

+* jQuery: Loads the JSON via Ajax request and enables UI interactions.
+* React.js: Parses received JSON and creates a dynamic multi-level navigation as well as all other UI components.

+***

+# Original task

 ## Overview

 This exercise will have the candidate build a responsive site navigation driven by an AJAX request.